-While all drug addictions can be particularly difficult to identify and address, prescription medication addiction has it’s own unique difficulties as the user can assure themselves that because the drugs they are taking were prescribed, and therefore legal, they can separate themselves from ‘other drug addicts’ who buy their drugs illegally from street dealers.
+While all drug addictions can be particularly difficult to identify and address, prescription medication addiction has its own unique difficulties.
+Many prescription drug addicts assure themselves that because the drugs they are taking were prescribed and therefore legal, they can separate themselves from ‘other drug addicts’ who buy their drugs illegally from street dealers.

 Regardless of the legality of the substance, addiction is dependent on the relationship the person has with the substance above anything else.
-For example, a pack of cards can mean something completely different to a person with a gambling addiction to a person who doesn’t, even though a pack of cards is perfectly legal.
-Beachcomber works with patients from all over Florida and the US to change a person’s relationship with a prescription drug so that they can move forward to a happier and healthier life.
+For example, a pack of cards can mean something completely different to a person with a gambling addiction than someone who doesn’t, even though a pack of cards is perfectly legal.
+The Beachcomber works with patients from all over Florida and the US to change a person’s relationship with a prescription drug so that they can move forward to a happier and healthier life.

-Furthermore, when a person is prescribed pain medication, such as Oxycontin, following a minor operation; their doctor will only prescribe the medication for a certain length of time.
-After this time, the person may have developed an addiction to Oxycontin, and so now be left with no choice but to either forge prescriptions or buy from street dealers, both of which are illegal.
+Furthermore, when a person is prescribed pain medication, such as Oxycontin, following a minor operation, their doctor will only prescribe the medication for a certain length of time.
+After this time, the person may have developed an addiction to Oxycontin and now be left with a need to either forge prescriptions or buy from street dealers, both of which are illegal.

 What is prescription medication addiction?

 Prescription drug addictions usually fall into one of three categories of drugs:

 - Opioids such as oxycodone drugs, codeine, tramadol, and hydrocodone